 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyse site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

 Nacro is a national provider of education and training for young people aged 16 to 18.
 We are part of the wider Nacro charity, which has been working for over 50 years to tackle social justice inequalities and support people across the UK to move forward in their lives.
 Nacro Education operates across 12 locations, supporting students from a wide range of backgrounds, including many with additional learning needs or disrupted educational experiences.
-In 2024–25, we embedded the Skills Builder Universal Framework into our 16–18 study programme curriculum as a core part of our holistic education strategy.
-Our aim was to help students grow in confidence and prepare for their futures by developing the eight essential skills through dedicated lessons and by weaving them throughout everything we do.
+In 2024–25, we embedded the Skills Builder Universal Framework with the aim to help students grow in confidence and prepare for their futures by developing the eight essential skills through dedicated lessons and by weaving them throughout everything we do.
+Over the past year, the partnership with Skills Builder has expanded into a whole-organisation strategy.
+Essential skills are now an integral component of teaching, learning, assessment, quality improvement, and employer engagement across all Nacro centres.

 Overall impact

 This year, we've seen students grow in ways that make us proud.
 Many are now more confident in describing the skills they have and how they use them.
 They talk more openly about what they're good at, and where they want to improve.
 Teachers have noticed students becoming more reflective and motivated, especially when they can see how the skills link to real-life experiences, like work placements.
-Staff are also feeling more confident in using the Skills Builder language and building it naturally into their teaching.
+Staff are also feeling confident in using the Skills Builder language and building it naturally into their teaching.
+We have launched Skills Champions in each centre - staff who will lead on initiatives, share best practice, and support colleagues in embedding skills more deeply.
 Recognition and reward systems across centres have started to celebrate progress in these skills, helping essential skills feel like a regular and valued part of college life.

 Keep it simple